simovir/simovir.github.io/src/_posts/2024-06-24-building-a-community-with-developers-conferences.md

 ## Afterword

 While organising a conference is a massive undertaking, it’s also incredibly gratifying.
 That’s why we’re constantly planning the next one, but for now, we’re just focusing on organising [Ruby Brigade -meetups](https://www.meetup.com/rubybrigade/).
-Meeting people face to face, especially after the COVID pandemic, can’t be taken for granted, and it’s important that there are venues where you can build support networks and meet like-minded people without the constant need to sell like at tradeshows – and instead just focusing on learning and being a part of a community.
+Meeting people face to face, especially after the COVID pandemic, can’t be taken for granted, and it’s important that there are venues where you can build support networks and meet like-minded people without the constant need to sell like at tradeshows – instead just being able to focus on learning and being a part of a community.